DSR-RHIT/install-R-and-RStudio/pages/install_R_windows.md

 -   logout/signout of localmgr.

+If you followed these instructions carefully and encountered a problem, please let me know at <layton@rose-hulman.edu>.
+The sooner we can fix the instructions, the fewer problems other students will encounter.

 ### shortcuts on the desktop

 RStudio is an integrated development environment (IDE) for R, so I rarely run R directly.
 For this reason, I suggest